munozcar/iris/README.md

 distance = 120 # pc

 # NOTE that we define an ARRAY for the temperature, column density, and area FOR EACH SPECIES.
+# So if we wanted to add multiple components for a species just add more points to each array.

 # Excitation temperatures for each molecule in K
 T_ex =  np.array([np.array([600.0]), # for CO